korbin/bitaxe-raw/README.md

 # Build the latest firmware:
 cargo build --release

-# Build, program, and attach to the device:
+# Flash the device:
-cargo run --release

-# Just flash the device, don't attach to RTT:
 cargo flash --release --chip esp32s3

-# Erase all flash memory:
-probe-rs erase --chip esp32s3 --allow-erase-all
 ```

+After programming bitaxe-raw to your Bitaxe, if you ever want to change the firmware again you'll need to put the ESP32 into the bootloader.
+This can be done by holding the `BOOT` button as you attach power.

 ## Running
-When connected the bitaxe, this usbserial firmware will create two serial ports.
+When connected, this usbserial firmware will create two serial ports.
 Usually the first serial port is "control serial" like I2C, GPIO, and ADC.
 The second serial port is "data serial" and is pass through UART.

 ### Data Serial
 - Second serial port